tryingsomestuff/Weini/README.md

 Ascii books are long to read, so *Weini* will convert the book to a binary one as soon as it reads it for the first time and then will use the binary one forever.

-You can of course gives your own book as soon as it is using the good format, which is a "line" each line and moves separated by a simple space written in (english) algebraic notation.
+You can of course give your own book as soon as it is using the good format, which is a "line" each line and moves separated by a simple space written in (english) algebraic notation.

 ## Tests